Ericka Lorenz

-Ericka Denise Lorenz (born February 18, 1981) is an American water polo player, who won the silver medal at the 2000 Summer Olympics.
-She also won a bronze medal at the 2004 Summer Olympics.
+Ericka Denise Lorenz (born February 18, 1981) was an American water polo player, who competed for the University of California Berkeley, and won a silver medal at the 2000 Summer Olympics in Sydney and a bronze medal at the 2004 Summer Olympics in Athens.
+Since retiring from competitive water polo in 2008, she has worked as lifeguard in Huntington Beach, CA, and a Los Angeles County Ocean Lifeguard Specialist.